Pandemic, penalties aside, bribes go on at China hospitals

 Antitrust lawyers dispute GE’s interpretation, noting that antitrust laws don’t prevent a manufacturer from simply knowing the price that a reseller sets, or keep manufacturers’ employees from providing support to resellers submitting public tenders of their equipment.

-In another bid, from November 2019, a Chinese reseller sold Newport ventilators made by the US-Irish company Medtronic for 295,000, or $42,000, to the Southern Medical University Hospital of Integrated Traditional Chinese and Western Medicine.
+In another bid, from November 2019, a Chinese reseller sold Newport ventilators made by the US-Irish company Medtronic for 295,000 renminbi, or $42,000, to the Southern Medical University Hospital of Integrated Traditional Chinese and Western Medicine.

 The same machine, known as a Covidien e360 ventilator, sells for less than half that price on medical tech retail websites in the United States.
 In a statement, Medtronic said it did not control distribution pricing, and that many factors can influence how a product is priced.
 “Reseller pricing can further vary in China based on the nature of services associated with product delivery, education and training, and product service and support among other factors,” the statement said.